cwittens/DispersiveShallowWater.jl/docs/src/solvers.md

 This modularity is particularly relevant for research applications where the choice of discretization can significantly impact the preservation of physical invariants and long-time numerical stability.
 The unified interface enables systematic studies of numerical method performance without requiring separate implementations for each approach.

-## Basic Summation by Parts Operator
+## Basic Summation by Parts Solver

 As we have already seen in the [basic example](@ref basic_example), the easiest way to create a solver is to pass both a mesh and the desired accuracy order to the [`Solver`](@ref) function.
 This creates first-, second-, and third-derivative periodic summation-by-parts operators of the given accuracy order on the specified mesh: